The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Complexity and Performance on Top-100k Websites

 \subsection{Impact on Page Load Time}

-The Third-Party domains appearing after acceptance are generally devoted to advertisements, analytics and Web tracking -- see in Figure~\ref{fig:ca_prevasiveness_top} the most pervasive.
-Contacting a large number of them has direct implications on the page load time and, indirectly, on the users' QoE~\cite{da2018narrowing}.
-We thus expect the growth of Third Parties and the increase in the number of objects to download to cause degradation on the page load time since the browser has to resolve via DNS and contact many servers.
-This possibly limits the advantages of new solutions like stream multiplexing and header compression offered by HTTP/2.
+The Third-Party domains appearing after acceptance are generally devoted to advertisements, analytics and Web tracking.
+Contacting them has direct implications on the page load time and, indirectly, on the users' QoE~\cite{da2018narrowing}.
+We thus expect this to cause an increase on the page load time because the browser has to resolve the server name via DNS and contact more servers.
+For instance, this ultimately limits the advantages offered by new protocols like the stream multiplexing and the header compression offered by HTTP/2 and HTTP/3.

+To gauge this, we dissect the webpage load time in Figure~\ref{fig:ca_onload}, comparing separately visits with a warm cache (Figure~\ref{fig:ca_onload_warm}) and with a cold cache (Figure~\ref{fig:ca_onload_cold}).
+In case of warm cache, we run a \emph{Warm-up visit}, then the \BEFORE and \AFTER.
+In case of of cold cache, we run the \BEFORE without a \emph{Warm-up visit}.
+Then we erase the HTTP cache and socket pool, then we run the \AFTER.